roberreiter/StiebelEltron-heatpump-over-esphome-can-bus/README.md

 e.g. to set the comfort-temperature of your heat-pump to 55°C, set the value to 550 Changing a value in the input_text will directly generate a change the value on your heat-pump.
 You can verify it on your heat-pump's display.
+My esphome-config has a filter included that only accepts values that are > 250 and < 600.

-I personally change my comfort-temperature when there is enough energy-production from my photovoltaic module and leave the eco-temperature constantly low.
+You can e.g. use this to change the comfort-temperature when there is enough energy-production from my photovoltaic module.
+You can leave the eco-temperature constantly low for generating no warm water at night, when there is no sunlight.

 #